edge-cloud/www.edge-cloud.net/_posts/2015-01-13-cisco-wlc-with-cloudtrax-captive-portal.md

 ### Private SSID settings tab

 Similar for the private SSID.
 You do not actually want to provide this network via the Open-Mesh device.
 Therefore turn it off completely.
-But also make sure that the &#8220;Wired Clients&#8221; tick box _is not_ selected (See Figure 6).
+But also make sure that the "Wired Clients" tick box _is not_ selected (See Figure 6).
 This way the Cisco WLC based network will be mapped to the public network in CloudTrax and can use the captive portal.